edgoksal/GameOfLife_E.Goksal/README.md

 To run the game please select 'Run as' Java Application on GameOfLife.java class.

-To run the tests please select 'Ru as' JUnit Test on both of the 'Test.java' classes.
+To run the tests please select 'Run as' JUnit Test on both of the 'Test.java' classes.